FIFA World Cup 2026 Fan Zones — What to Expect at Every Host City

 This guide covers everything you need to know: what Fan Festivals are, what to expect inside, how they compare to attending a match, and what we currently know about each city's planned fan zone.

-Note on confirmed information: As of April 2026, FIFA has confirmed that Fan Festivals are planned for all 16 host cities.
-Official locations, capacities, and full programming have not all been publicly announced.
-We have marked per-city details as confirmed or expected based on available information.
-Check official FIFA channels and local city websites for the latest updates closer to the tournament.
+Note on confirmed information: As of May 2026, FIFA has confirmed Fan Festivals for all 16 host cities.
+Some official locations have been announced; others are still TBC.
+We have marked per-city details as confirmed or expected.
+Always verify the latest at fifa.com and your host city's official tourism site before travelling.

 What Is a FIFA Fan Festival?